 Lastly, check the interior and go for a test drive.
 Hit some bumps and look for suspicious rattles or knocks.
 Of course, the car may be several decades old, so some interior creaks can be expected, but suspension noises can mean problems.

-If the car you’ve found is not as perfect as you expected, that shouldn’t be a deal breaker.
+If cars you’ve found are not as perfect as you expected, that shouldn’t be a deal-breaker.
 Instead, you can use the flaws you’ve noticed as leverage to haggle the price.
 Estimate if the upcoming repairs are worth the investment, and try to make a rational decision.
 If you can deal with the car’s shortcomings, try to adjust the price and make the purchase.
 Otherwise, don’t be afraid to walk away from the car.
 Even if you drove for hours just to look at it, it’s not worth to commit to a potential money pit and keep on looking for a superior option.